Comic-Con Dienstleistungen für Gehörlose und Behinderte

 Other Power-Driven Mobility Devices (OPDMDs) with two or fewer wheels, including two-wheeled scooters, Segways, bicycles, electric motorcycles, and “hoverboards,” are not allowed in any public areas of the convention center, including the lobby.
 No fuel-powered devices are allowed.

-1. Type of OPDMD (including the manufacturer and model)
+1. Type of OPDMD (including the manufacturer and model.

 Please allow three weeks for Disabled Services to reply to your email.
+If you do not secure a safety assessment prior to the event, having an assessment done at the event will cause you delays.

-If your OPDMD is allowed, it will be tagged as APPROVED by Disabled Services.
+– If your OPDMD is allowed, it will be tagged as APPROVED by Disabled Services.

 Comic-Con reserves the right to restrict OPDMD use when, in our opinion, such limitation is required to protect all convention goers’ public health, safety, and welfare.
 The OPDMD shall not be operated in an unsafe manner or cause damage to convention center property.
 The OPDMD operator assumes all risks of operating the OPDMD on convention center property.
 Comic-Con does not represent that convention center property is safe for OPDMD use and does not assume any liability for the operation of the OPDMD.
 Certain risks are inherent in the use of OPDMDs.
 No OPDMD may be stationary less than 20 feet from any entrance or exit.
-The only exception is if foot traffic is at a standstill. *Credible assurance means a Disability Placard or Card presented by the person to whom it was issued and is in compliance with the state of issuance’s requirements for disability placards or cards, or a verbal statement that does not contradict observation.
+The only exception is if foot traffic is at a standstill. *Credible assurance means a Disability Placard or Card presented by the person to whom it was issued that is in compliance with the state of issuance’s requirements for disability placards or cards, or a verbal statement that does not contradict observation.

 ADA Seating

-ADA Attendants
+Attendants

 The ADA requires that service dogs be under the control of the handler at all times and be harnessed, leashed, or tethered unless these devices interfere with the service animal’s work, or the individual’s disability prevents them from using these devices.